 CREDITS / ENTRANCE REQUIREMENTS

 Testing and placement will be conducted for each student upon enrollment during the school year.
 Testing will be conducted throughout the year to determine grade placement.
 New students will be required to take the TOEFL test before registration to determine grade placement.
-TOEFL test will be administered by our International Studies Director.
+TOEFL test will be administered by our International Student Director.

 TOEFL TEST: USE & INTERPRETATION

-Any ESL or I.S. student wanting to advance into the regular curriculum program must have successfully completed all requirements in the ESL/I.S. curriculum.
 The TOEFL scores listed below indicate the respective grade level(s) represented plus minimum comprehension competencies necessary before the student can be placed in the regular high school curriculum program.

 TOEFL Score Grade Placement Comprehension